| WVEC Legislative UpdateMarch 2, 2001 News Up Front:

 over 100 years, coal and chemical industries have defined "clean water"

+and the development and promised jobs never came.
 The water wars may be the defining moment for the Wise Administration's

 commitment to environmental protection..
 The DEP's draft rule that is to